 Network and computer systems administrators develop, implement, and maintain networking technologies.
 Most professionals operating at this level have a bachelor’s degree or at least an associate’s.
 Those with associate’s degrees who occupy this position typically got there by working up from an entry-level position.

 Computer systems analysts, also known as systems architects, will evaluate an organization’s computer systems and procedures and design solutions to make the organizations more efficient and effective.
 It’s important for computer systems analysts to understand both the needs of a business and the limitations of information technology.

 Computer network architects actually design and build the essential data communications networks used by corporations and businesses.
 The field is broad and includes everything from connecting a few offices via LAN (local area network) to cloud infrastructure serving millions of people.

 Information security analysts are responsible for evaluating their company’s security needs, planning, and then implementing the correct security procedures.
 This is one of the most difficult and highest stress jobs in the industry.
 Attackers are constantly finding new ways to attack networks and gain information they shouldn’t have.
 Information security analysts are the only people who stand between our information and criminals.
 As the old adage goes, security has to win every time, but attackers only have to win once.
-The need for information security analysts is growing at a rapid rate of 28% job growth between 2016 and 2017.

 Paying for your Online Associate’s Degree in Information Technology